-No action has been taken in any jurisdiction (except in the United States) that would permit a public offering of our common stock or Series A Preferred Stock, or the possession, circulation or distribution of this prospectus or any other material relating to us or our common stock or Series A Preferred Stock in any jurisdiction where action for that purpose is required.
-Accordingly, the shares of common stock and Series A Preferred Stock may not be offered or sold, directly or indirectly, and neither this prospectus nor any other offering material or advertisements in connection with our common stock or Series A Preferred Stock may be distributed or published, in or from any country or jurisdiction, except in compliance with any applicable rules and regulations of any such country or jurisdiction.
+No action has been taken in any jurisdiction (except in the United States) that would permit a public offering of our common stock, Series A Preferred Stock or Series B Preferred Stock, or the possession, circulation or distribution of this prospectus or any other material relating to us or our common stock, Series A Preferred Stock or Series B Preferred Stock in any jurisdiction where action for that purpose is required.
+Accordingly, the shares of common stock, Series A Preferred Stock or Series B Preferred Stock may not be offered or sold, directly or indirectly, and neither this prospectus nor any other offering material or advertisements in connection with our common stock, Series A Preferred Stock or Series B Preferred Stock may be distributed or published, in or from any country or jurisdiction, except in compliance with any applicable rules and regulations of any such country or jurisdiction.

-The Underwriter may arrange to sell the common stock or Series A Preferred Stock offered hereby in certain jurisdictions outside the United States, either directly or through affiliates, where it is permitted to do so.
+The Underwriter may arrange to sell the common stock, Series A Preferred Stock or Series B Preferred Stock offered hereby in certain jurisdictions outside the United States, either directly or through affiliates, where it is permitted to do so.